 Despite its name, the Medicaid Life Settlement approach to Life Settlement does not use Medicaid and does not require you to qualify for Medicaid.
 Further, it offers several major advantages.

 The qualifying process is much the same as in a Conventional Life Settlement, discussed above.
 However, the proceeds from the sale of your policy are converted into an irrevocable FDIC-insured “Long Term Care Benefit Plan.”
-This account is managed by a third party, and paid, tax free, directly to the long term care provider you have chosen.
+This account is managed by a third party, and paid, tax free, and enables paying for long term care directly to the provider you have chosen.
 The account is approved by Medicaid as a “qualified spend-down,” which enables you to transfer to pure Medicaid care if and when all the funds from the sale of your policy are spent.

 Your Life Insurance Policy Is Your Personal Property

 Don’t let it lapse because you think you no longer need it.
 Don’t cancel it because it’s too expensive.
 Don’t let the premiums you’ve paid over many years go to waste.
 Contact us to see if you qualify for a Life Settlement.